Switch location / audience type

 • Sending the family on regular holidays every year.

-What are the conditions for gifting from excess income?
+What are the conditions for gifting money to family?

 • There is clear evidence of an intention to make regular gifts out of normal expenditure